NietoDeveloper/MySQL_DataBase/SECURITY.md

 ## What you still need to do

-- **Never commit real credentials.** `.env.example` ships with empty passwords on purpose — generate strong ones (`openssl rand -base64 32`) per environment and keep `.env` out of version control (already in uire TLS in any non-local environment.** Add `--ssl-mode=REQUIRED` (or `VERIFY_IDENTITY` his document. nsider enabling the `validate_password` component** on the server for any environment that allows password-based account creation
+- **Never commit real credentials.** `.env.example` ships with empty passwords on purpose — generate strong ones LS in any non-local environment.** Add `--ssl-mode=REQUIRED` (or `VERIFY_IDENTITY` his document. nsider enabling the `validate_password` component** on the server for any environment that allows password-based account creation